 Liquidity risk relates to the risk that the Group will not be able to meet its obligations associated with its financial liabilities.
-The Group is exposed to liquidity risk in respect of settlement of trade and other payables and its financing obligations, and also in respect of its cash flow management.
+The Group is exposed to liquidity risk in respect of settlement of trade and other payables, its financing obligations and lease liabilities, and also in respect of its cash flow management.